tmsquare/cloudflare-demos/demos/app_performance/dns.md

 ## 3. Getting started

 ### 3.1 Create a full setup zone
-Go back to the parent folder, edit the `main.py` file with the following code:
+Go back to the parent folder of this github repository, edit the `main.py` file with the following code:
 ```
 from client.cf_client import Client